Hugo-ter-Doest/chart-parsers/README.md

 ```
 Each type specification if started with keyword Type followed by the type
 name and the super types between braces.
 If no super types are supplied,
-bottom (the most general type) is assumed to be the sole super type.
+BOTTOM (the most general type) is assumed to be the sole super type.

 Once a type lattice has been created the least upper bound of two types can be
 determined: